Stora Enso: Legionella infection

+Pearl mussel catastrophe

+In August 2024, logging machines belonging to Stora Enso drove over a critical habitat for freshwater pearl mussels, protected by Finnish environmental laws, at Hukkajoki River in Suomussalmi, Finland.
+Thousands of these extremely endangered animals were wiped in the river crossing point and downstream.
+The Police is investigating the case as a severe environmental crime, and the Finnish Minister of Climate and the Environment Kai Mykkänen demanded Stora Enso to take full responsibility and to cover the caused damage and the whole Finnish forest industry to act more to protect the environment.

 Corporate responsibility

-In July 2014 Stora Enso started to collaborate with Save the Children around children's rights.
+In July 2014, Stora Enso started to collaborate with Save the Children around children's rights.
 The collaboration concerned policies and processes with regard to supply chain issues in Pakistan.

 In April 2015, Stora Enso entered into a partnership with ILO, with the aims of progressively eliminating child labor from the supply chain in Pakistan and promoting decent work conditions.
 The experiences in Pakistan prompted Stora Enso to appoint an executive vice president for sustainability to its group leadership team, and to include sustainability managers in its division leadership teams.

 In 2016, Stora Enso qualified for inclusion on the "Climate A list" of the CDP environmental organization, a status awarded to 193 of 1,839 companies sampled.

 Stora Enso was the main sponsor of the FIS Nordic World Ski Championships 2017 in Lahti.
 The company provided the games with items made of renewable materials, including two spectator shelters built from cross laminated timber elements, which were subsequently donated to the host city.